-Co-sponsored by the Department of Spanish and Portuguese, Program in American Studies and Program in Latino Studies
+Co-sponsored by the Department of Spanish and Portuguese, Program in American Studies, Program in Latino Studies and Center for Migration and Development

 Photo: Violette Bule